JagannathMaharana-GitHUB/AIML-Works/README.md

-# AIML-Works

-Face Detection Project using haar-cascade
+# Face Detection using Haar cascade